Bruno Lage: 2021–22: First season and defensive record

-2022-23 season
+2022–23: Failed transition and early departure

-At the end of the previous season, Lage suggested that there would be a "natural transition" of the first-team.
+At the end of the previous season, Lage suggested that there would be a "natural transition" of the first team.
 It was reported that Lage wanted to change the team's style of play, and that he "wants to play a higher line and wants his team to have more of the ball, to be more aggressive, to be quicker at the back, to be more athletic, tactically dynamic (ie, to play two systems, including four at the back) and be much better in duels."
-Throughout pre-season, Wolves consistently used a four-man defence, playing in a 4-3-3 or 4-2-3-1 formation as opposed to the five-man defence which had been used since Nuno Espírito Santo's time at the club, including throughout Lage's first season.
+Throughout pre-season, Wolves consistently used a four-man defence, playing in a 4–3–3 or 4–2–3–1 formation, as opposed to the five-man defence, which had been used since Nuno Espírito Santo's time at the club, including throughout Lage's first season.

-For the 2022-23 season, Lage oversaw a significant overhaul of the Wolves squad.
+For the 2022–23 season, Lage oversaw a significant overhaul of the Wolves squad.
 Goalkeeper John Ruddy and defenders Marçal and Romain Saiss were released, with Ki-Jana Hoever and Fábio Silva both sent out on season-long loans.
-Club captain Conor Coady was also sent out on loan to Everton in order to facilitate Lage's desire to move to a four-man defence for which he felt Coady was unsuited.
-Despite starting the club's first two games, midfielder Morgan Gibbs-White was sold to Nottingham Forest and Willy Boly and Leander Dendoncker both left the club on deadline day.
+Club captain Conor Coady was also sent out on loan to Everton in order to facilitate Lage's desire to move to a four-man defence, for which he felt Coady was unsuited.
+Despite starting the club's first two games, midfielder Morgan Gibbs-White was sold to Nottingham Forest, and Willy Boly and Leander Dendoncker both left the club on deadline day.
 Centre-back Nathan Collins was signed from Burnley, followed by the arrivals of Portuguese duo Gonçalo Guedes and Matheus Nunes, the latter of whom was signed for a club record fee of £38m.
 Lage had previously coached Guedes as a youth player at the Benfica academy.
-Towards the end of the month Austrian striker Saša Kalajdžić also signed for Wolves, and on deadline day Boubacar Traoré joined the club on loan.
-Midfielder Ruven Neves was also retained despite speculation that he would be leaving Wolves.
-The club's transfer window was characterised as Lage reshaping the squad to his own desires; removing players that were perceived as being too used to the system of predessor Nuno Espírito Santo, and instead bringing in new players which were more suited to the new style of play which he wanted to implement.
-Lage explained that "I had the feeling... that the circle for some players had finished, that we needed to refresh the team."
+Towards the end of the month, Austrian striker Saša Kalajdžić also signed for Wolves, and on deadline day Boubacar Traoré joined the club on loan.
+Midfielder Rúben Neves was also retained, despite speculation that he would be leaving Wolves.
+The club's transfer window was characterised as Lage reshaping the squad to his own desires; removing players that were perceived as being too used to the system of predecessor Nuno Espírito Santo, and instead bringing in new players which were more suited to the new style of play which he wanted to implement.
+Lage explained: "I had the feeling... that the circle for some players had finished, that we needed to refresh the team."
 Wolves spent more than £100m in the summer transfer window, and The Athletic argued that "Lage has been backed...
 Wolves have transformed their squad completely.
 Lage called it "the team we were dreaming of" and stated his belief that it was a "new chapter" for his side.